gersonjferreira/Computational-Physics-Class-Notes/docs/python/intropython.rst

     from math import *

 .. warning::
-    Notice that by calling ``import *`` or the other examples above you may cause conflicts since the sqrt function exists in more than one library.
+    Notice that by calling ``from math import *`` or the other examples above you may cause conflicts since the sqrt function exists in more than one library.
 The correct way is shown next.

 The proper way to import a library is: